SachiGoto/lost-and-found/README.md

 <img src="https://www.vectorlogo.zone/logos/netlify/netlify-icon.svg" width="50" />
 </div>

-<p>We used Cloudinary so that images will be stored in the cloud.
-Also Cloudinary provide an URL for each image so we can store the URLs in our database instead of image itself which reduce the amount of data.
+<p>Images are stored in the cloud using Cloudinary.
+It provides an URL for each image so we only store the URLs in the database instead of image themselves.
+This significantly reduces the amount of data stored.

 We used MongoDB.
 One of the biggest reasons is MongoDB is easy to host with Heroku as well as connect to Cloudinary.</p>